dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Because of your smile, you make life more beautiful.
+  Do you think I am easier to be played on than a pipe?
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1320 days)
+## 🌟 Experiences (1321 days)

 ### 🧮 Programming languages